 There’s no doubt that the pressure of rapidly evolving technology has affected business culture.
-The speed at which changes are being adapted is increasing, which means that businesses who embrace a less top-down culture and open up to more collaborative and creative forms of entrepreneurship are in a position to be more successful.
-That’s because, the majority of business leaders aren’t IT buffs and need the buy-in of their entire teams as well as the assistance of outside resources in order to implement better practices that adapt to new technologies.
+The speed at which changes are being adapted is increasing, which means that businesses that embrace a less top-down culture and open up to more collaborative and creative forms of entrepreneurship are in a position to be more successful.
+That’s because the majority of business leaders aren’t IT buffs and need the buy-in of their entire teams as well as the assistance of outside resources in order to implement better practices that adapt to new technologies, by embracing digital transformation.

 Technology isn’t just pushing changes in products and services.
 It’s also changing internal practices.
 As the millennial generation starts to round out its adult years, it soon will account for 40% of the workforce in the United States.
 That means businesses will soon be primarily staffed by employees widely characterized as both technologically savvy and extraordinarily ambitious.
 Polls and studies on millennial work ethic and values continuously point to their desire to “grow in their jobs” and “become leaders”.
 Millennials also tend to take a holistic approach to their jobs, they want to know how they fit into the context of the entire structure rather than being content to be cogs in a wheel.
 Mentorship and professional evolution are some of their core values.